 The room looks so much bigger from this angle.
-This was my first thought the first time I lied down on a pile of old rolled-up mattresses that would serve as my makeshift bed for two years.
+This was my first thought the first time I lay down on a pile of old rolled-up mattresses that would serve as my makeshift bed for two years.

 Am I doing the right thing?
 This would be a persistent question, especially when the cold months started arriving and the three single half-inch foam pads piled on top of one another would not be enough to protect my back from the cold floor.